tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Introduce Quandl and briefly demonstrate to students how to use an internet browser to submit a Quandl API call.

 * Quandl is a data mart of financial data.
-Quandl collects data from various sources, consolidates the data,and then makes it available to users. **Quandl** is a great product to use to extract financial data to calculate ROI, risk-to-reward ratio, etc. Quandl's data can be accessed by users via their API.
+Quandl collects data from various sources, consolidates the data, and then makes it available to users. **Quandl** is a great product to use to extract financial data to calculate ROI, risk-to-reward ratio, etc. Quandl's data can be accessed by users via their API.
 The API supports multiple programming languages, including Python.

   ![quandl_flow.gif](Images/quandl_flow.gif)